ibm-cloud-docs/Backup/mssql-plugin.md

 To install the plug-in, run the Agent installation kit with the **Modify** selection.
 The plug-in appears as an option on the **Custom Setup** page.

-Before you install the MSSQL plug-in for your Microsoft&reg; Windows server, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.
+Before you install the MSSQL plug-in for your Microsoft Windows server, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.
 Review the Release Notes to make sure that the Backup agent is compatible with SQL of your database.
 {: tip}